The Netherlands and water shortages as a spatial challenge

 Water shortage is also a spatial issue.
 Robust solutions to minimise the impact of drought require interventions in spatial planning.
 And sometimes even changes in land use to achieve a better match with water availability.
-See, for example, the results of the Drought project High sandy soils or the project Climate Adaptation In Practice (KLIMAP).
+For example, the project Climate Adaptation In Practice (KLIMAP).
+Within the four-year KLIMAP programme, a partnership of 24 parties is investigating which measures and changes in the use of land and water are feasible and effective.

 How can we retain water in climate-adaptive ways, what are the best locations for agriculture and where do we create room for nature?
 Our experts provide the quantitative basis for the adaptations that are required.
 For example in the Freshwater Delta Programme.
 Looking to our future, Deltares is currently conducting a range of strategic reconnaissance studies in interdisciplinary alliances and providing input for organisations such as the Dutch Environmental Research Agency (PBL) and the Delta Commissioner's Staff.

 Optimal water distribution

+Water can be distributed in smart ways during droughts.
+Technical solutions contribute to enhancing freshwater stocks by means of, for example, artificial infiltration and the limitation of salt intrusion.
 Climate change and socio-economic developments mean that water availability is less self-evident than it has been in many countries.
 It is important to place the choices that are now being made in a long-term perspective by exploring the future in scenario analyses supported by data and models.

 Salinisation and innovative concepts on the coast

 Our experts provide the quantitative basis for the adaptations required to counteract salinisation.
 For example in the case of large locks.
 Smart approaches to designing and managing these structures, which are important for the delta, will allow more fresh water to be kept available for other functions.
-These innovative concepts for engineering structures are also tested in our research facilities..
+These innovative concepts for engineering structures are also tested in our research facilities.

 In Saltisolutions, we are teaming up with universities, Rijkswaterstaat, and engineering and consultancy firms to study salt intrusion in order to develop better measures and policy together.